nmaupu/gonaomi/README.md

-# gonaomi
+# GoNaomi

-Command line tool to run Naomi games written in Go
+Command line tool to run Sega Naomi games written in Go.

+# Thanks

+This work is heavily based on *triforce tool scripts*.